 I revied the main prescription-only drugs, which can be classified as modafinil alternatives.
 All medicines have some evidence of cognitive enhancement and, most importantly, evidence of being effective in the treatment of narcolepsy due to its significant effect on wakefulness.

-Two fundamental aspects of drug use that I did not cover in this post are potential side effects and interactions with other drugs.
+I did not cover two fundamental aspects of drug use that I did not cover in this post: potential side effects and interactions with other drugs.
 Individuals who consider using drugs to improve cognition need to recognize the risk of treatment (side effects) and possible interaction with other medicines they may take.

 The legal route of modafinil alternatives/cognitive enhancers in the UK is through a consultation with a doctor (and a specialist), which almost eliminates unlicensed use of the above medicines as cognitive enhancers in healthy individuals.